 With a focus on Forced Migration and Refugee Studies, her teaching and research interests are in the areas of humanitarian refugee protection, conflict displacement nexus, resilience, gender as well as sexual and gender-based violence.
 Her regional focus is on global developments as well as Africa, in particular East Africa and Uganda.
 Over the past years, she has published widely on these topics.
-She is a co-founder and co-editor of the German Journal for Refugee Studies, and board member of the German Network Forced Migration Research (Netzwerk Fluchtforschung).
+She is a co-founder and co-editor of the German Journal for Forced Migration and Refugee Studies, and board member of the German Network Forced Migration Research (Netzwerk Fluchtforschung).
 She has also founded and currently co-leads the German Forced Migration Research Blog (FluchtforschungsBlog) as a part of the German Network Forced Migration Research.

-In addition, she has worked for international organizations such as UNICEF, GIZ and World Vision in refugee assistance, human rights and gender mainstreaming in Uganda, Germany and other countries.
+In the past, she also worked for international organizations such as UNICEF, GIZ and World Vision in refugee assistance, human rights and gender mainstreaming in Uganda, Germany and other countries.

 All information on this site reflect personal opinions if not indicated otherwise.